JakeC007/JakeC007.github.io/_posts/2026-05-29-job-tracker-skill.md

+---
+layout: post
-# I Built a Claude Skill to Log My Job Search Notes So I Don't Have To
+title: I Built a Claude Skill to Log My Job Search Notes So I Don't Have To
+tags: [tools]
+---

 I am on the job market.
 Not right now — I finish my PhD in 2027 — but soon enough that I needed to start building the spreadsheet that everyone says you need and nobody actually maintains past month two.